sidju/boiler_room/README.md

     they have a route function that takes `state, req, path_vec` which then either returns a response or hands down into another route function.
     All in all resulting in a match tree structure matching the modules.
+  - `auth.rs` holds the logic for OIDC auth, example usage in `secure/mod.rs`.

 ## How to use:
 ### Change license: